practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 Do _$ make clean >/dev/null 2>&1 || true_, if you have messed up a build before.

-That's good enough to build latest version 0.7.9 from sources in tarball file _gforth.tar.xz_ from here: https://www.complang.tuwien.ac.at/forth/gforth/Snapshots/current/
+This version is good enough to build latest version 0.7.9 from sources in tarball file _gforth.tar.xz_ from here: https://www.complang.tuwien.ac.at/forth/gforth/Snapshots/current/

 After unzipping that file, I followed instructions as given in _./gforth/gforth-0.7.9_20260610/INSTALL.md_: